shopsys/shopsys/docs/storefront/tailwind.md

 # Tailwind CSS

-For styling purposes we use [Tailwind CSS](https://tailwindcss.com/) framework.
+For styling purposes we use the [Tailwind CSS](https://tailwindcss.com/) framework.

-When it's better to use another solution (add rule to CSS file or include inline `style`) we don't restrict you to use what you think is the best for your case.
+When it's better to use other solutions (add rules to a CSS file or include in inline `style`) we don't rescrict you and you can use what you think is the best for your case.

 ## Working with classNames

-Sometimes you need to implement more complex logic then just put simple className strings.
-Then we have two utilities `twJoin` and `twMergeCustom` to help you solve this.
+Sometimes you need to implement a more complex logic than just putting a simple className string.
+Then we have two utilities: `twJoin` and `twMergeCustom` to help you solve this.

-`twJoin` you can use in case you just want to split classNames into several groups for better readability.
+You can use `twJoin` in case you just want to split classNames into several groups for better readability.

 ```tsx
 <div className={twJoin('w-8 text-red', 'hover:text-blue hover:scale-125')}>